stevanapter/hypertree/README.md

 	row:		in treetable mode, click on an element in the Hierarchy column to expand from or contract to that row.

-				in pivot mode, click on an element in the Hierarchy column to select that row-value and explode on the next group.
+				in pivot mode, click on an element in the Hierarchy column to select that row- value and explode on the next group.

 <img src="images/rowtree.gif">